FyraLabs-Graveyard/pungi/doc/contributing.rst

 Set up development environment
 ==============================

-In order to work on *Pungi*, you should install *Fedora 23*.
+In order to work on *Pungi*, you should install recent version of *Fedora*.
 These packages will have to installed:

  * createrepo
  * createrepo_c